dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   enable: true
   # type is the type of seed peer.
   type: super
-  # clusterID is the cluster id of the seed peer cluster.
-  clusterID: 1
-  # keepaliveInterval is the interval to keep alive with manager.
-  keepaliveInterval: 15s

 dynconfig:
   # refreshInterval is the interval to refresh dynamic configuration from manager.